BurnOutTrader/fund-forge/README.md

 ## Current Objectives
 - Complete all simulated functionality for the TEST api variants.
-- Complete full Rithmic functionality
+- Complete full Rithmic functionality after conformance is approved.
+- I will provide affiliate links to allow people to support the development as an alternative to direct donations.
+Each firm has its own advantages and disadvantages, I have never promoted either firm in any other place.
+I personally don't normally do this sort of thing but since I am going to build both api variants for the following 2 trading firms for my own purposes I might as well offer the option.
+  - Complete Rithmic Api for [Apex Trader Funding](https://apextraderfunding.com/member/aff/go/burnouttrader) Affiliate coupon LISUNZQY (I am awaiting approval and information on connection to their server)
+  - Complete Rithmic Api for [TopStep](https://www.topstep.com/) currently no affiliate.
+(I am awaiting approval and information on connection to their server)
 - Complete at least 1 crypto, 1 forex/cfd and 1 equities api.
 - Improve event driven functions for live data/trading scenarios by testing completed apis.
-- Complete the ledger and market handlers.
+- Complete overhaul for the ledger and market handlers.
-- Complete backtesting functionality by running test strategies on local paper ledger in parallel with live paper trading, to compare results.
+- Complete the back testing functionality by running test strategies on local paper ledger in parallel with live paper trading, to compare results and create a new ledger model.
 - Conduct live testing
 - Lock down handler and strategy Architecture to avoid breaking changes in future versions.
 - Slowly improve performance by updating individual components as I learn and experiment more.
 - Add more indicators including support for multi symbol indicators
 - finish charting and gui api development.
+- Add support for building strategies in other languages while using the rust engine and backend.
+This will be done via a mix of json and a c-types interface to convert from rust data types to a general purpose interface for other languages.

 ## Licence and Disclaimer
 The project was a way for me to learn rust and build a portfolio of useful projects, my desire is to try and keep the engine itself open source, where I might get help with development from more seasoned developers. \